 Amassing a library of leadership books is one way to do this - and consulting your DVD collection is another - but for more contemporary and up-to-date insights, it's an excellent idea to start listening to leadership podcasts.

 Indeed, these shows have become a useful tool for many successful entrepreneurs, offering advice, guidance and even inspiration on a number of current management issues.

-To point you in the right direction, we've compiled a handy list of the ten best leadership podcasts on the market right now, and why you should be listening to them.
+To point you in the right direction, we've compiled a handy list of the nine best leadership podcasts on the market right now, and why you should be listening to them.